Adorable Free Fabric Doll Pattern – Meet Katy!

 Making the Fabric Doll Face and Hair:

-1. The face and hair templates are found on pages 11-12 here.
+1. The face and hair templates are also in the download above.
 Cut out the template for the long strip of hair (in 2 pieces) and tape it together to make a pattern almost 11 1/2’’ long.
 The other templates can be traced without cutting them out.

 2. Trace the following shapes onto the paper side of the fusible web: